There is an old saying about knowledge: “The jack of all trades is the master of none.” This is true in life, especially when it comes to speaking.

 I am a believer in practicing what you are doing.
 If you want to be an expert in fitness, then get to the gym!
 You can have all the book knowledge in the world, but most of the real learning comes from doing.
 People will judge your expertise by your experience.
 So get a ton of experience, because experiences give you real life stories to share with your audience about your expertise.
 The more you become known for your niche, the stronger your personal brand will become.
 Do it right and you will become top of mind for speaking gigs both locally and globally.

 What are you waiting for?
 Get out there and start digging into the topic that you will be an expert on.
-Find that niche, learn, practice, do your research and your speaking skills will skyrocket!Opinions expressed here by Contributors are their own.
+Find that niche, learn, practice, do your research and your speaking skills will skyrocket!Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.